 Equipment for feeding sourdough starter

-Sourdough starter can seem really fickle (or really sciencey), but rest assured, it's really hard to kill a starter.
-Whether you're making your sourdough starter or maintaining one you already have, you will need a few key items:
+Sourdough starter can seem really fickle (or really sciencey), but rest assured, it's really hard to kill a starter once it's up and running!
+Whether you're making a new sourdough starter or maintaining one you already have, you will need a few key items:

-- A sourdough jar: I like to use a Weck Tulip Jar (1-liter size) or a Weck Canning Jar (¾-liter size).
-The important thing is that there is room for the starter to expand to double, or even triple its size.
-A small jar or container will not work as it will overflow.
+- A sourdough jar: I like to use a Weck Tulip Jar (1-liter size).
+It's a great shape, easy to clean, and has plenty of room for my starter to expand.
+You can use any kind of jar, but the important thing is that there is room for the starter to expand and double, or even triple its size.
+A too-small jar or container will overflow.

 - A kitchen scale: You will need a kitchen scale to accurately measure your starter and the flour and water you will add during feeding.
 I do not recommend trying to maintain a sourdough starter without a kitchen scale.
 If you're new to using a kitchen scale, it is easy and honestly can be easier than using measuring cups!